 - Adults use many habitats: rocky reefs, kelp beds, offshore banks or the open ocean.

-- Found in schools or as solitary individuals
+- It can be found travelling in schools or as a solitary individual.

 - Adults prey on Pacific mackerel, Pacific anchovies, Pacific herring, Pacific sardines, market squid and pelagic red crabs.
 [1,2]

 - A mix of human activities (pollution, overfishing and habitat destruction) and natural environmental conditions contributed to the long term decline of this species but spawning in captivity and release of seabass has enhanced populations.
+[1,5]

 Status of the fishery

-- Stocks are recovering off our coast after declines in the mid to late 1900s
+- Stocks are recovering off the California coast after declines in the mid to late 1900s.

-- Relatively resilient to fishing pressure given young maturity age, high fecundity, & a fishing season sensitive to breeding season when fish aggregates to spawn
+- It is relatively resilient to fishing pressure given young maturity age, high fecundity, & a fishing season that is sensitive to this fish's breeding season.